 One has to wonder if this is really the only solution to the problem.
-Sure, the lockout program has been very successful so far, but that doesn't mean it is the final answer.
-Hopefully the school administration will be able to find a "happy medium" between complete lockout and certain student freedoms.
-At least they should be looking for one.
+Sure, the lockout program administration will be able to find a "happy talking of any sort is allowed throughout the day. student freedoms.
+At least they should be looking